Greece Moments Greece Moments

 Kolona Beach Insel Kythnos Sehenswürdigkeiten

 By the way, there are no shady tamarisks or parasols by the sea.
-The resident Kolona Beach Restaurant had already opened in May and we enjoyed our lunch in a chilled atmosphere above the beach.
-In the summer months, taxi boats also run several times a day from the harbour in Merichas to Kolona Beach from Monday to Friday.
-Information at: Larentzakis Sea Taxi
+The on-site Kolona Beach Restaurant had already opened in May and we enjoyed our lunch in a relaxed atmosphere above the beach.
+In the summer months, taxi boats also run several times a day from the harbour in Merichas to Kolona Beach, Monday to Friday.
+More information at: Larentzakis Sea Taxi

 Kolona Beach Insel Kythnos Highlights